aws-samples/aws-modernization-with-aqua/content/configure_environment/iamrole.md

 weight: 16
 ---

+{{% notice note %}}
-**If you are running this workshop at an AWS hosted event, please note that there will be an IAM role created for you.
-Please ignore this step if you are runnining this at an AWS hosted event.**
+If you are running this workshop at an AWS hosted event, please note that there will be an IAM role created for you.
+Please ignore this step if you are runnining this at an AWS hosted event.
+{{% /notice %}}

 If you are running this workshop on your own please follow the steps below: